gymrek-lab/TRTools/trtools/simTR/README.rst

 Prerequisites
 -------------
 simTR is a wrapper on the `Illumina ART <https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm>`_ tool.
 To run simTR, either the command :code:`art_illumina` must be in a directory on your :code:`PATH`, or alternatively you can specify the path to the ART executable using the :code:`--art` option.
+If you installed simTR via conda, ART should be installed already.

 Usage
 -----